namor5772/ASXscraper/README.md

 # ASXscraper
 Basic python program that uses Selenium to automatically collect EOD settlement prices for a list of shares.
-This is a a rewrite of previous code that does not work due to "upgrades" to the ASX websires.
+This is a a rewrite of previous code that does not work due to "upgrades" to the ASX websites that previously worked with Beautiful Soup.